kisvilmos27/MineSweeper/README.md

-# BakaSweeper
+# MineSweeper
 ## MineSweeper but its the dumb version
 This version of the game is written in python then compiled into an executable form.<br />
 # ***This is only made for self learning purposes only!***

-To play the game run BakaSweeper.exe (Don't get suprised if you see the other files named Minesweeper, because that was its original name i just changed it cuz it fits better.)<br />
+To play the game run MineSweeper.exe (You can find it in the 'dist' folder)<br />
 ### Controlls are simple:<br />
 W, A, S, D to move your selection box;<br />
 E to dig a hole (careful with this key, if you dig a mine you lose);<br />